slightlynybbled/subdue/readme.md

 Note that the examples will require attached hardware, hardware drivers, and may require other packages (such as `requests`).

+# Project Maturity

+The generic API of this project is expected to change somewhat, but is beginning to firm up.
+I expect that more instruments will be added as I begin to work with more hardware.
+The instruments currently populated have been sufficient for most of my test needs at this time.

 # Contributions

 Please use the [issues](https://github.com/slightlynybbled/subdue/issues)